kjansson/yac-p/README.md

 ## Deployment

 YAC-p can be deployed using fully managed services.
 Using Eventbridge to schedule the YAC-p Lambda function it will deliver AWS Cloudwatch metrics to any Prometheus server, but when using Amazon Managed Prometheus it becomes a fully managed collection process.
+The included Terraform example code deploys everything you need including a Amazon Managed Prometheus workspace.

 ![Deployment](img/deployment.png)

-## Instructions
+## Try it out
 - Build the image and push to ECR
-- Write a YACE job config file (https://github.com/prometheus-community/yet-another-cloudwatch-exporter/blob/master/docs/configuration.md)
+- Write a YACE job config file (https://github.com/prometheus-community/yet-another-cloudwatch-exporter/blob/master/docs/configuration.md) or use the included example
 - Deploy with included Terraform code

 ## Lambda configuration